david-broman/modelyze/README.md

 ```

 Preferably, update your `~/.profile` according to the instructions from
-`opam init` to set the correct environment at each shell session.
+`opam init` to set the correct environment at each login session.

 3. Install the *Ocaml* bindings for the *Sundials* solver suite together with
 `ocamlbuild`.